IAmNickNack/pi4j-plugin-http/README.md

 Although OpenAPI specs are most often used to generate client code, the same specs can be used to build a compatible server implementation.

+## Examples

+Examples contained in the `examples` directory should be reasonably self-explanatory and runnable as-is.
+At least within an IDE.